 Using the Cequence Unified API Protection (UAP) solution, a Fortune 100 financial services customer detected and blocked a large-scale account takeover (ATO) attack that targeted their mobile APIs.
 Attackers analyzed perfectly coded APIs found in the mobile application to understand how they work.
 Then, using commercially available attack tools combined with the billions of readily available stolen credentials, attackers launched a high-volume ATO campaign.

-Industry research by BCG Digital notes that financial services organizations are 300 times as likely as other companies to be targeted by a cyberattack.
-The reason for the popularity is simple – attackers view the assets held and programs provided by the financial services industry as highly coveted targets, using a variety of techniques to execute account takeovers against APIs that often result in theft or fraud.
-One of the more common techniques used for account takeover attacks is to analyze perfectly coded APIs found in the mobile application to understand how they work.
-Attackers then use commercially available attack tools combined with the billions of readily available stolen credentials to launch automated high-volume account takeovers.
+Industry research by BCG Digital notes that financial services organizations are 300 times as likely as other companies to be targeted by cyberattacks.
+The reason for the popularity is simple, attackers view the assets held and programs provided by the financial services industry as highly coveted targets, often lacking advanced API security.
+The APIs are relentlessly attacked using a variety of techniques to execute ATOs against APIs that often result in theft or fraud.

 Login APIs Targeted by Account Takeover Attacks